My Sister, My Frenemy

-When we are little girls, our relationships with our sisters determine how we will interact with female friendships when we get older.
-If there is respect and honor as a child, there will be respect and integrity as an adult.
-I used to believe that until my sister started an affair with my husband behind my back.
-It has been going on for nearly a year.
-Do not get me wrong, this is not about him.
-Men come and go; sisters are forever.
-I can divorce him, but she will always be my sister.
+We were told as little girls, our relationships with our sisters determine how we will interact with female friendships when we get older.
+If there is mistrust and jealousy with young girls, there will be mistrust and jealousy with women.
+I never used to believe that until my Lil sister started having an affair with my male friend behind my back.
+Do not get me wrong, this is not about him, per se.
+Men come and go; my sister is forever.
+He is nothing special and certainly not worth fighting over.
 It is about the trust I had for my sister.
-I would never in a million years think she would be the one to betray me so badly.
-I never thought she would be the one to hurt me so profoundly.
+I never in a million years thought she would be the one to betray me.
+I never thought she would be the one to hurt me.

 "Medication" (Pimp, Pusher, and Addict)

 For centuries our doctors and pharmacists have been pimped by pharmaceutical companies to push potentially life-threatening drugs into our already fragile systems.
 We depend on our legal drug dealers (doctors and pharmacists) to aid us, the patients, in maintaining good health.
 What happens when the side effects of the treatments are more dangerous than the illness?

 Derived from the rules of ancient beliefs, a woman is considered a spinster if she is not married by a certain age.
 That leaves us to think we must marry as soon as possible.
 So we tend to marry the first man that asks.
 As little girls, we are bred to believe in an unreal fantasy that one day we will marry, have children, live in a home with a white picket fence, and live happily ever after.
 As young as age ten or earlier, we plan the perfect wedding.
 We envision the white dress, the handsome groom on our side, the wedding party, and then the honeymoon.
 We foresee the ideal and invincible marriage.
 Most marriages are anything but…